mjbuckley/city-weather-match/datainfo.md

 ```

-### DEFAULTMATCHES.JSON
+### defaultmatches.json

 Precomputed list of matches for initial app load.
 Based off of the default values in inputminmax.
-It is an array with the matching station ids inside.
+It is an array with the matching station IDs inside.

-### NOTES ON UPDATING THE APP WITH NEW WEATHER INFO
+### Notes On Updating The App With New Weather Info

 There are several important steps that need to be carefully followed if new weather data is to be added.

-**In format-weather-data:** The data used for this app is initially created in a separate project called format-weather-data.
+**In format-weather-data:** The data used for this app is initially created in a separate project called [format-weather-data](https://github.com/mjbuckley/format-weather-data).
 Within that project, the build process for the data is contained in the file jsoncreate.js.

 1. Create a function to add the new data and add it where appropriate in jsoncreate.js.
-You will likely also need to add the name if the new data to the section in jsoncreate.js where stationsObj is initially created.
+You will likely also need to add the name of the new data to the section in jsoncreate.js where stationsObj is initially created.
 Also, naming is IMPORTANT.
 See below note on naming.
 2. Add the new data name to the section in jsoncreate.js that checks for stations with incomplete information.
 3. Manually alter createminmax.js, createinputminmax.js, and finddefaultmatches.js with new info.
 4. Run jsoncreate.js and copy over to the app the 5 outputted files.